kstefanich/Rymedi/group-1/4rapidtest-suites/6patient-suite/3testing-group-registration.md

 {% hint style="info" %} You can also save your QR code in your Apple or Google wallet (3). {% endhint %}

-{% hint style="info" %} No test will be administered without your Patient QR code! {% endhint %}
+{% hint style="warning" %} No test will be administered without your Patient QR code! {% endhint %}